Kaif-Nazir/SafeXBank/README.md

 ![SafexBank Demo](safexbank.gif)

-SafexBank is a secure banking app built with Java and Spring Boot.
+SafexBank is a secure banking app built with Java and JavaFX.

 # SafexBank